MariamRaad/LivingBrain/README.md

 #### 2. Custom Cable System for Kitchen Coffee Machine

-For the kitchen environment, I developed a custom physics-based cable system to replace the previously used third-party solution.
+For the kitchen environment, I developed a custom physics-based cable system to replace the previously used third-party plugin. <br>
 The goal was to reduce external dependencies while having more control over the system and its behavior.

 **My contribution:**